AvgiSt/resource-allocation-sim/resource_allocation_sim/README.md

 ---

 This comprehensive guide provides the theoretical foundation and practical tools needed to conduct rigorous research using the resource allocation simulation framework.
-For additional support, consult the main documentation or contact the development team.
+For additional support, consult the main documentation or contact me.